Nivedit84/aws-3tier-migration/README.md

 * **DMS-SG:** Temporary database access to source and target RDS during migration.

 No application or database instance will require direct public inbound access.

 ---

+## 7. Secrets Management

+Application secrets and DB credentials will not be copied as-is.
+New credentials will be provisioned in Account B's Secrets Manager (or Parameter Store, matching current tooling) and referenced by the application via the same mechanism used in Account A.

+Database credentials used by DMS (source read, target write) will be scoped to migration-only permissions and rotated/revoked after cutover.

+Any hardcoded secrets or credentials discovered during migration (common in older EC2-based deployments) will be flagged and moved to Secrets Manager as part of this migration rather than carried forward as-is.

+---

-## 7. Compute Migration
+## 8. Compute Migration

 Frontend and backend EC2 instances will be recreated in the target account rather than directly moved between accounts.

 The preferred approach is to provision the target instances using the existing infrastructure and deployment automation, where available, and deploy the same application version and configuration used in production.

 If an existing CI/CD or deployment mechanism is not available, the application can be deployed using approved application artifacts or validated AMIs from the source environment.
 The selected approach will preserve the application version, configuration and runtime dependencies of the source environment.

 Frontend instances will be distributed across Availability Zones behind the ALB.

 The backend traffic model and service-discovery mechanism will initially be preserved from the source architecture.
 An internal ALB and independent backend scaling can be introduced as a future improvement.

 ---

-## 8. ALB Migration
+## 9. ALB Migration

 The application load balancer will be recreated in the target account using equivalent listener, security group and health-check configuration.

 The new ALB will target the newly provisioned frontend EC2 instances and will be fully validated before production traffic is redirected.

 If HTTPS is used, a corresponding ACM certificate will be provisioned and validated in the target account.

 The source ALB will remain available during the migration and stabilization period to support rollback.

 ---

-## 9. Database Migration
+## 10. Database Migration

 Before enabling CDC, source database CDC prerequisites, logging requirements and engine compatibility will be validated.

 AWS DMS will perform an initial Full Load from the source RDS followed by Change Data Capture (CDC) to continuously replicate ongoing changes to the target RDS.

 The target RDS engine version, parameter configuration and required database features will be verified for compatibility with the application before migration.

 The target database will be validated while replication continues.

 For cutover, application writes will be temporarily controlled, DMS replication will be allowed to reach near-zero lag, and the target database will be validated before the application is switched to the target environment.

-Migrate the production 3-tier application from AWS Account A to an independent AWS Account B with near-zero downtime and a target of minimal data loss.

 **Goal:** RPO ≈ 0 with minimal cutover downtime.

 The final achievable RPO/RTO will depend on database engine capabilities, replication performance, application behavior and the agreed migration procedure.

 ---

-## 10. Validation
+## 11. Validation

 Before production cutover, the target environment will be validated against the source application's expected behavior.

 Validation will include: